bubbafat/bubbafat.github.io/_posts/2025-12-27-Cricut-Maker-Replacing-Rollers-Step-By-Step.md

 Make sure you leave the white plastic rollers on the bar.
 They can slide around - you'll adjust them later.

-No go to your kitchen and get a cup of water in a measuring cup or coffee mug - whatever.
+Now go to your kitchen and get a cup of water in a measuring cup or coffee mug - whatever.
 Put it in the microwave until it just starts bubbling.
 You don't want it boiling - 170f (77c) is fine.

 Once the water is hot put the new rollers in and let them sit for a minute or two.